 In most inpatient alcoholism treatment centers, you will enroll in a program that is either 30 days, 60 days, or 90 days.
 While in residence, you receive wrap-around care in a full spectrum of services and activities geared toward your burgeoning sobriety and the first leg of your recovery journey.

 Coordinated, individualized, evidence-based therapies might include everything from one-on-one counseling to support groups.
-At Mile High Recovery, we offer the following treatment and support options:
+At Mile High Recovery Center, we offer the following treatment and support options: